Juniper Journal

 Mindful eating takes this one step further and includes what we eat, the aromas, textures, flavours, and tastes of the food.
 It's about paying attention to what you like and dislike, connecting you to your experience and being more conscious of what you are eating.

-When people think of mindful eating, they usually relate it to nutrient-rich foods and meals that encourage you to eat healthier.
+When people think of mindful eating, they usually relate it to nutrient-rich foods and meals that encourage them to eat healthier.
 However, mindful eating can also be used for your favourite fun foods, a glass of wine, a burger, or your favourite snack.

-By slowing down and paying full attention to these foods, you may find it a little easier to not overindulge in them, as you are present in the whole experience.
+By slowing down and paying full attention to these foods, you may find it a little easier not to overindulge in them, as you are present in the whole experience.

 What are the benefits of mindful eating?